Osborne Earl Smith

 - Born December 26, 1954 in Mobile, AL USA

-When acrobatic shortstop Ozzie Smith came up with the San Diego Padres, he was a light-hitting defensive whiz.
-He spent the majority of his career with the St. Louis Cardinals, and he developed into a respectable hitter.
+When acrobatic shortstop Ozzie Smith came up with the San Diego Padres in 1978, he was a light-hitting defensive whiz.
+He spent the majority of his career with the St. Louis Cardinals after a trade for Garry Templeton before the 1982 season, and he developed into a respectable hitter.
 Although he never had much power, Smith delivered when needed; he hit a game-winning homer in Game 5 of the 1985 National League Championship Series.
 Smith also hit .303 in 1987.

 Ozzie would sometimes do a back flip when he came out to take his position in the field.